nathanheck255/MLAudioClassifier/README.md

    git clone https://github.com/uf-eel6825-sp23/final-project-code-nathanheck255.git
    ```

-But if you are using HiperGator then you might need to close with ssh:
+But if you are using HiperGator then you might need to clone with ssh:
    ```sh
    git clone git@github.com:uf-eel6825-sp23/final-project-code-nathanheck255.git
    ```